 Sister Anne has been on the Notre Dame Governing Body since January 2003.
-She is Chair of Lestonnac Committee, she also sits on the Building, Finance, Lestonnac and Education Committees.
+She is Chair of Lestonnac Committee, she also sits on the Finance & Business Committee and Education & Staffing Committee.

 Sister Anne has taught at Notre Dame and in London, she then spent 25 years in South America in Paraguay and Colombia doing pastoral work and working in non-formal education.
 On her return to the UK she has worked in adult education teaching ESOL and adult literacy.

 She is currently Provincial of the Order in Cobham and is on the General Team of the Order based in Rome.